annaserba/anna-serba/src/pages/blog/post-1.md

 ---
 SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin.

-SOLID stands for:
+Principles:

-*   S - Single-responsiblity Principle.
+*   S - Single-responsiblity.
 A class should have one and only one reason to change, meaning that a class should have only one job
-*   O - Open-closed Principle.
+*   O - Open-closed.
 Objects or entities should be open for extension but closed for modification
-*   L - Liskov Substitution Principle
+*   L - Liskov Substitution
-*   I - Interface Segregation Principle
+*   I - Interface Segregation
-*   D - Dependency Inversion Principle.
+*   D - Dependency Inversion.
 Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.